diwanicki/filevaultsetup/README.md

 3. FVSUseKeychain:        enforces the use of the FileVaultMaster.keychain, default is YES/TRUE

 4. FVSCreateRecoveryKey:  enforces the creation of a Personal Recovery Key, default is YES/TRUE

+5. FVSDisableCheckbox:    prevents user from suppressing the prompt, default is NO/FALSE

 Note: if you want to change the behaviour of the app without using MCX or defaults, you can pass FileVault Setup an argument like this...